fohebert/align_on_reference/README.md

 <br>
 ## Step 3 - Aligning the reads on the reference
 **Description**<br>
-This step will align the reads on the reference transcriptome (coding sequences, CDS), in this case the Nile tilapia (*[Oreochromis niloticus]*(http://www.ensembl.org/Oreochromis_niloticus/Info/Index)).
+This step will align the reads on the reference transcriptome (coding sequences, CDS), in this case the Nile tilapia ([*Oreochromis niloticus*](http://www.ensembl.org/Oreochromis_niloticus/Info/Index)).
 Still from the main folder of the pipeline (i.e. /home/ckavoek1/align_on_reference), here's how you can perform this task:<br>